 What if I still have questions?

-For more information, you can refer to the Guide to Student Employment brochure and the Student Worker Resource Guide.
+For more information, refer to the Guide to Student Employment brochure and the Student Worker Resource Guide.
 If you have any further questions, contact the Student Employment Office at:

 Office of Human Resources